slippery39/shayne-website-2021/src/articles/post-mortem-pokemon/post-mortem-pokemon.md

 evolving means aggressively refactoring your codebase to make things easier for everyone involved.
 You do not make big architectural decisions up front.
-Bur rather you defer architectural decisions until you are 100% sure it will add value to your codebase.
+Bur rather you defer architectural decisions until you are 100% sure it will add value to your project.
 This is because the more complex architecture you implement in a project the harder it becomes to change.